 Favorite travel photo: Snowy travel in NYC…

-1. You can request to be a jetsetter by getting in touch with us via e-mail, twitter, facebook, singing telegram, carrier pigeon, or any other method you deem suitable.
+1. You can request to be a jetsetter via e-mail, twitter, facebook, singing telegram, carrier pigeon, or any other method you deem suitable.

-2. We love to hear from our readers who are interested in being featured jetsetters in whichever methods they deem suitable, but you’ll probably get bonus points if you do figure out how to use a carrier pigeon.
+2. We love to hear from our readers who are interested in being jetsetters in whichever methods they deem suitable!
+But you’ll get bonus points if you figure out how to use a carrier pigeon.

 3. You’re only accepted as a jetsetter after a grueling hazing process where we force you to clean our apartments and buy us gifts.